Start Date: 1 January, 2020

 How does it work?

-You will need to apply to the scheme’s administering body (NHFIC) and demonstrate your eligibility.
+You will need to apply for the scheme through one of the scheme’s participating lenders, or authorised representatives such as a Mortgage Choice broker and demonstrate your eligibility.
 If you are approved, you can then take out a home loan with a lender and the government will act as your guarantor.
 Although your lender will still do their normal checks on your financial situation, this will make it easier to get a loan without having saved for a 20% deposit.

 Usually, if a lender decides to approve a loan with a deposit of less than 20%, they will require the borrower to pay what’s called lenders mortgage insurance (LMI).
 This is a form of insurance that the lender takes out so as to cover the risk of the borrower being unable to repay the mortgage.
 Because the government is serving as guarantor on the loan, there is no need for the bank to take out insurance.
 LMI can be quite expensive, depending on the size of the deposit, the size of the loan, and the terms of the lender.
 The government says you could save around $10,000 on LMI, but the amount you actually save will be dependent on the particulars of your loan.
 Also, if you had previously planned to save for a 20% deposit, you would not have had to pay LMI, in any event.

-If you take out a home loan under the scheme, you will then receive support for the duration of the loan.
-However, if you refinance your home, you will no longer be eligible for support.
+If you take out a home loan under the scheme, you will then receive support until your loan’s balance is reduced to below 80% of the value of your property at purchase.
+However, if you refinance your loan, sell you home or move out, you will no longer be eligible for support.
 Also, if you refinance your home and you still owe more than 80% of the value of the property, you will likely need to pay the fee for lenders mortgage insurance with your new lender.

 The government’s deposit scheme can also be used alongside its First Home Super Saver Scheme.
 The Super Saver Scheme allows home buyers to withdraw voluntary superannuation contributions they have made to their super fund, and to put this money towards a deposit on a property.
 So, if you have made voluntary super contributions (of up to $15,000 per financial year), you can withdraw that money to take advantage of the government’s 5% deposit offer.
-The limit you can withdraw is $30,000 for singles and $60,000 for couples.
+Announced in the 2021-22 Federal Budget, from 1 July 2022, the limit you can withdraw has been increased from $30,000 for to $50,000 for individuals.

 There is a risk in taking out a loan with a smaller deposit, since the amount left owing is obviously going to be larger.
 Because of this, your mortgage might end up lasting longer than it otherwise would.
 The standard maximum loan term is 30 years, and your mortgage is not likely to be extended beyond this.
 However, if you are to take out a larger loan over the same loan term, your minimum repayments will obviously need to be larger.
 This means that a mortgage taken out under the government’s 5% deposit scheme could put more pressure on borrowers and make it harder to pay back a home loan.